saharAP/uniswap-exchange-rate/README.md

 ### `npm start`

-**You must connect your wallet to the mainnet if you want to run the project correctly!**
+**You can connect Metamask or any other wallets to the project** **Note that you must connect your wallet to the mainnet if you want to run the project correctly!**

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.